skhal/lab/cluster/doc/jail/template_freebsd.md

 **template-freebsd** - create a FreeBSD jail template

-# BOOTSTRAP
+# DESCRIPTION

+The instructions will create a ZFS dataset with patched FreeBSD user land and ready to create a new jail.
+It uses FreeBSD 14.3 release for amd64 architecture.

+## Bootstrap

-Download user land into `/jail/image/`.
-We'll use `amd64` architecture and release 14.3:
+Download FreeBSD user land into `/jail/image/`:

 ```console
 # fetch \